influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/administration/configuration.md

 ## [hinted-handoff]

-Controls the hinted handoff feature which allows nodes to temporarily store queued data when one node of a cluster is down for a short period of time.
+Controls the hinted handoff feature, which allows data nodes to temporarily cache writes destined for another data node when that data node is unreachable.

 ###  dir = "/var/lib/influxdb/hh"

-The hinted handoff directory.
+The hinted handoff directory where the durable queue will be stored on disk.

 Environment variable: `INFLUXDB_HINTED_HANDOFF_DIR`

 ###  enabled = true

 Set to `false` to disable hinted handoff.
+Disabling hinted handoff is not recommended and can lead to data loss if another data node is unreachable for any length of time.

 Environment variable: `INFLUXDB_HINTED_HANDOFF_ENABLED`

 ###  max-size = 10737418240

-The maximum size of the hinted handoff queue for a node.
+The maximum size of the hinted handoff queue.
-If the queue is full, new writes are rejected and an error is returned to the client.
-The queue is drained when either the writes are retried successfully or the writes expire.
+Each queue is for one and only one other data node in the cluster.
+If there are N data nodes in the cluster, each data node may have up to N-1 hinted handoff queues.

 Environment variable: `INFLUXDB_HINTED_HANDOFF_MAX_SIZE`

 ###  max-age = "168h0m0s"

 The time writes sit in the queue before they are purged.
 The time is determined by how long the batch has been in the queue, not by the timestamps in the data.
+If another data node is unreachable for more than the `max-age` it can lead to data loss.

 Environment variable: `INFLUXDB_HINTED_HANDOFF_MAX_AGE`